dbrook/bci_show_semanticui/README.md

 **Note: Adding new shows is not considered a version change as the operations to do so are entirely outside of the "src" directory.

-See the "utls" directory for sample test data and a conversion script for CSV vendor data to a JSON file like those under "public/show_vendors".
+See the `utils` directory for sample test data and a conversion script for CSV vendor data to a JSON file like those under "public/show_vendors".

 ### Basic Procedure

 1. Acquire the new show directory and floorplan.
 1. Convert the directory into a CSV file, with the fields in the following order:
-    1. Booth ID (unique to each vendor, even if they share a booth, make this up based on booth nb)
     1. Booth Number (as it appears on the directory)
     1. Type of Booth: "activity", "admin", or "vendor"
-    1. Vendor Name / Activity Name / Admin Type
+    1. Vendor Name / Activity Name / Admin Type.
+For booths that appear twice, try and unify the name so there aren't duplicate booth entries.
     1. Left-most Pixel Coordinate of Booth on floorplan
     1. Top-most Pixel Coordinate of Booth on floorplan
     1. Width (in pixels) of booth on floorplan